 Multi-Fidelity Active Learning with GFlowNets

 Abstract: In the last decades, the capacity to generate large amounts of data in science and engineering applications has been growing steadily.
-Meanwhile, the progress in machine learning has turned it into a suitable tool to process and utilise the available data.
+Meanwhile, machine learning has progressed to become a suitable tool to process and utilise the available data.
 Nonetheless, many relevant scientific and engineering problems present challenges where current machine learning methods cannot yet efficiently leverage the available data and resources.
-For example, in scientific discovery, we are often faced with the problem of exploring very large, structured and high-dimensional spaces, and where querying a high fidelity, black-box objective function is very expensive.
-Progress in machine learning methods that can efficiently tackle such problems would help accelerate currently crucial areas such as drug and materials discovery.
+For example, in scientific discovery, we are often faced with the problem of exploring very large, structured and high-dimensional spaces.
+Moreover, the high fidelity, black-box objective function is often very expensive to evaluate.
+Progress in machine learning methods that can efficiently tackle such challenges would help accelerate currently crucial areas such as drug and materials discovery.
 In this paper, we propose a multi-fidelity active learning algorithm with GFlowNets as a sampler, to efficiently discover diverse, high-scoring candidates where multiple approximations of the black-box function are available at lower fidelity and cost.
-Our evaluation on molecular discovery tasks show that multi-fidelity active learning with GFlowNets can discover high-scoring candidates at a fraction of the budget of its single-fidelity counterpart while maintaining diversity, unlike RL-based alternatives.
+Our evaluation on molecular discovery tasks shows that multi-fidelity active learning with GFlowNets can discover high-scoring candidates at a fraction of the budget of its single-fidelity counterpart while maintaining diversity, unlike RL-based alternatives.
 These results open new avenues for multi-fidelity active learning to accelerate scientific discovery and engineering design.

 Submission Length: Regular submission (no more than 12 pages of main content)